hiero-ledger/hiero-sdk-python/CONTRIBUTING.md

 - feature/<short‑slug> for new features
 - fix/<short‑slug> for bug fixes

 5. **Create a Draft Pull Request**.
-Announce you have begun work on the issue and let us view progress by creating a draft pull request.
+Announce you have begun work on the issue and show progress by creating a draft pull request.
 Click the green 'New Pull Request' at [Pull Requests](https://github.com/hiero-ledger/hiero-sdk-python/pulls), select your branch and click create a draft pull request.
 Inside the form:
-- [x] Add a URL to the issue you are working on
+- [ ] Add a URL to the issue you are working on
-- [x] Add a brief description on your intended solution **Note**: each push to your branch will now update commits in your draft pull request.
+- [ ] Add a brief description on your intended solution

+  **Note**: each push to your branch will add to the draft pull request.

 6. **Ensure Branch is Updated With Upstream Main**.
 Follow these steps to make sure your branch is up-to-date with main to avoid conflicts [Updating Your Branch](https://github.com/hiero-ledger/hiero-sdk-python/blob/main/README_upstream.md).

 7. **Solve your issue on this branch**: code the solution and push commits progressively to your branch.
-To ensure high-quality reviewable code, ensure:
+To ensure high-quality-reviewable code, please ensure:
+- [ ] Update the changelog at hedera_sdk_python/CHANGELOG.md with your feature or bug fix.
-- [x] Only resolve tasks set.
+- [ ] Only resolve tasks set.
 For example, if the issue is to code a Token create unit test, do not change the style in TokenCreateTransaction or update the integration tests.
-To resolve additional tasks, create a [New Feature](#feature-requests) with a new Pull Request.
+To resolve additional tasks, create a [New Feature](#feature-requests) and create an additional Pull Request.
-- [x] Add type hints and check with mypy [Typing Guide](https://github.com/hiero-ledger/hiero-sdk-python/blob/main/README_types.md)
+- [ ] Add type hints and check using mypy [Typing Guide](https://github.com/hiero-ledger/hiero-sdk-python/blob/main/README_types.md)
-- [x] Style and lint checked with pylint [Linting Guide](https://github.com/hiero-ledger/hiero-sdk-python/blob/main/README_linting.md)
+- [ ] Style and lint using pylint [Linting Guide](https://github.com/hiero-ledger/hiero-sdk-python/blob/main/README_linting.md)
-- [x] Test your code.
+- [ ] Test your code.
 Create unit tests (local) at hedera_sdk_python/tests/unit and integration tests (network) at hedera_sdk_python/tests/integration [Testing Guide](https://github.com/hiero-ledger/hiero-sdk-python/blob/main/README.md).
 Run tests and fix code.
-- [x] Write functionality example(s) if applicable at hedera_sdk_python/examples [Examples](https://github.com/hiero-ledger/hiero-sdk-python/tree/main/examples).
+- [ ] Write functionality example(s) if applicable at hedera_sdk_python/examples [View Examples](https://github.com/hiero-ledger/hiero-sdk-python/tree/main/examples).
+- [ ] Update README at hedera_sdk_python/examples/README.md if you added an example script(s)

 8. **Ensure Quality of Commits**.
 Each individual commit should be:
-- [x] Pre-fixed by [conventional commit formatting](https://www.conventionalcommits.org/en/v1.0.0/) such as (`feat`, `fix`, `chore`).
+- [ ] Pre-fixed by [conventional commit formatting](https://www.conventionalcommits.org/en/v1.0.0/) such as (`feat`, `fix`, `chore`).
 Example: "feat: TokenCreate unit test with missing token id".
-- [x] Signed with `git commit -S -s -m "message"` [Signing Guide](https://github.com/hiero-ledger/hiero-sdk-python/blob/main/Commit_Signing.md)
+- [ ] Signed with `git commit -S -s -m "message"` [Signing Guide](https://github.com/hiero-ledger/hiero-sdk-python/blob/main/Commit_Signing.md)

 9. **Ensure Branch is Updated**.
-Check if main has been updated since you started work and rebase.
-Follow these steps [Updating Your Branch]((https://github.com/hiero-ledger/hiero-sdk-python/blob/main/README_upstream.md)):
+Check if main has been updated since you started work.
+If it has, rebase following these steps [Updating Your Branch]((https://github.com/hiero-ledger/hiero-sdk-python/blob/main/README_upstream.md)).
+Resolve any conflicts.

 10. **Review Network Test Outcomes**.
 Once your issue is solved on your branch, publish your branch and visit your python sdk repository https://github.com/your_name/hiero_sdk_python.
 Your push will trigger Hiero Solo Integration Tests which is our network test suite.
 Review outcome and fix any code.

 11. **Create a Ready to Review Pull Request**.
 Visit your pull request at [Pull Requests](https://github.com/hiero-ledger/hiero-sdk-python/pulls) and at the bottom, change it from draft to 'Ready for Review'.
 Before you do so, ensure:
+- [ ] Your description of the pull request is updated to communicate the changes.
+- [ ] Feature is titled with a pre-fix.
+- [ ] Local unit tests pass.
-- [x] Hiero Solo Integration Tests pass.
+- [ ] Hiero Solo Integration Tests pass.
-- [x] All commits are marked as verified.
+- [ ] All commits are marked as verified.
 If not, you'll need to back-sign [Signing Guide](https://github.com/hiero-ledger/hiero-sdk-python/blob/main/Commit_Signing.md).
-- [x] Files changed are as expected and the issue is resolved, or a comment left that you require help to finish.
+- [ ] Files changed are as expected and the issue is resolved, or add a comment left that you require help to finish.
-- [x] No sensitive information is revealed.
+- [ ] No sensitive information is revealed.
-- [x] Your description of the pull request is updated to communicate the changes.

-12. **Wait for Reviews**.
+12. **Wait for Workflow Outcomes and Reviews**.
 Our maintainers will be notified automatically of your pull request and provide feedback.

 13. **Update Code Given Feedback**.
 Create additional commits to resolve applicable feedback and ask for a review once completed.